Building your first webhook system with Hook0

 response = http.request(request)

-Best Practices
+Best practices

-1. Event Design
+1. Event design

 - Use semantic naming:

-- Version carefully: Plan for schema evolution
+- Plan for schema evolution from the start

-2. Label Strategy
+2. Label strategy

-3. Error Handling
+3. Error handling

-- Idempotency: Use unique event_ids to prevent duplicates
+- Use unique

-- Local queue: Buffer events during outages
+- Buffer events locally during outages

 4. Security

-- Never log tokens: Keep authentication secure
+- Never log tokens

-- Validate signatures: Customers should verify webhooks
+- Customers should verify webhook signatures

-- Encrypt sensitive data: Do not send PII in plaintext
+- Do not send PII in plaintext

-Troubleshooting Common Issues
+Troubleshooting

 # Check if event was received